15 University Avenue

 Results and Impact

-While Charity Intelligence highlights these key results, they may not be a complete representation of Acadia University’s results.
+While Charity Intelligence highlights these key results, they may not be a complete representation of Acadia University’s results and impact.

 My anchor